japila-books/apache-spark-internals/docs/storage/NettyBlockRpcServer.md

   byte[] blockData)
 ----

-When received, NettyBlockRpcServer deserializes the `metadata` of the input message to get the xref:storage:StorageLevel.adoc[StorageLevel] and `ClassTag` of the block being uploaded.
+When received, NettyBlockRpcServer deserializes the `metadata` of the input message to get the storage:StorageLevel.md[StorageLevel] and `ClassTag` of the block being uploaded.

-NettyBlockRpcServer creates a xref:storage:BlockId.adoc[] for the block id and requests the <<blockManager, BlockDataManager>> to xref:storage:BlockDataManager.adoc#putBlockData[store the block].
+NettyBlockRpcServer creates a storage:BlockId.md[] for the block id and requests the <<blockManager, BlockDataManager>> to storage:BlockDataManager.md#putBlockData[store the block].

 In the end, NettyBlockRpcServer responds with a `0`-capacity `ByteBuffer`.

-Posted when NettyBlockTransferService is requested to xref:storage:NettyBlockTransferService.adoc#uploadBlock[upload a block].
+Posted when NettyBlockTransferService is requested to storage:NettyBlockTransferService.md#uploadBlock[upload a block].

 == [[receiveStream]] Receiving RPC Message with Streamed Data